 ROBERT W. LIGHT, Senior Associate Dean for Research and Outreach, and COO

 DAWN G. BLASKO, Interim Associate Dean for Academic Affairs

 RALPH M. FORD, Associate Dean for Industry and External Relations, and Director of the School of Engineering

-Academic and Career Planning Center -- TERRY MANDO and COURTNEY STEDING, Co-Directors
+Academic and Career Planning Center -- TERRI MANDO and COURTNEY STEDING, Co-Directors

 Admissions and Financial Aid/Enrollment Management -- MARY-ELLEN MADIGAN, Director

 Business, Sam and Irene Black School of -- BALAJI RAJAGOPALAN, Director